Image: Leonid Andronov / Adobe Stock

 • To broaden transport professionals' understanding of how transport infrastructures can be evaluated, managed, and planned.

-• To reflect critically on the way they are used and not used by different people in urban settings.
+• To reflect critically on the way infrastructures are used (or not used) by different people or groups in urban settings.

-• To develop an enhanced understanding of the links between transport infrastructure and economic, social, and environmental components of sustainable development.
+• To develop an enhanced understanding of the links between transport infrastructures and economic, social, and environmental components of sustainable development.

 Four ovals highlighting the four main topics of the course: Appraise and benefit (showing a city), manage and operate (showing a tram), use and experience (showing two people in a crossing), and plan and finance (showing hands on a map)